-The best international phone call app for businesses is Google Voice, because in addition to its ease of use and affordable international rates, you can also call any landline in the US and Canada completely free.
+The best international phone call app for businesses is Google Voice, because it’s easy to use, its international rates are affordable, and you can call any landline in the US and Canada completely free.

 In this guide, you’ll learn about the best international calling apps in 2026, including how much they cost, what they can do, and whether they’re a better fit for businesses or personal use.